aws-amplify/amplify-js/media/api_guide.md

 ## Configuration

+The API module can be used out of the box for signed requests against Amazon API Gateway when the API Authorization is set to **AWS_IAM**.

-You are required to pass in an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
-AWS Amplify also require a list of your API, you must provide a name for identify it later and the endpoint.
+You are required to pass in an Amazon Cognito Identity Pool ID, allowing the library to retrieve base credentials for a user even in an UnAuthenticated state.
+AWS Amplify also requires a list of your APIs, comprised of a friendly name for the API and the endpoint URL.

 Amazon Cognito Identity Pool requires to have access to the API using Amazon IAM.
 You can configure it by yourself or let [AWS Mobile Hub do it for you](#automated-setup)!

 ### Manual Setup